Mars-Wei/decypher/README.md

 ## Forewarning

 THIS IS REALLY EARLY ALPHA STAGE SOFTWARE.
-Breaking changes will be made and any code relying on Cypher may have to be rewritten.
+Breaking changes will be made and any code relying on Decypher may have to be rewritten.

 ## What is it?